Paged Content

-This involves creating a resource node for the root record (e.g. the book or the photograph)
+This involves creating a resource node for the root record (i.e. the entire book or the photograph)

 with their corresponding media.
 Each "child" resource node contains a reference to their "parent" resource node